 GEO spend is fundamentally a content and presence investment.
 The returns come from:

-• Direct: more mentions.
-Your brand appears in AI answers where it didn't before.
-More of your target market hears about you.
+- Direct: more mentions.
+The brand appears in AI answers where it didn't before.
+More of the target market hears about it.

-• Indirect: better answers.
-When AI says something positive or accurate about your brand, it influences perception for the buyer who asked, and potentially the AI's future answers about you.
+- Indirect: better answers.
+When AI says something positive or accurate about a brand, it influences perception for the buyer who asked, and potentially the AI's future answers about that brand.

-• Defensive: competitive protection.
-If a competitor gets mentioned in your category answers, every buyer they reach is a deal you didn't get a shot at.
+- Defensive: competitive protection.
+If a competitor gets mentioned in a brand's category answers, every buyer they reach is a deal that brand didn't get a shot at.

 The defensive case is often the most compelling in the room.
-Nobody wants to explain to the board why a competitor was getting recommended while you weren't paying attention.
+Nobody wants to explain to the board why a competitor was getting recommended while the team wasn't paying attention.

 Common objections and answers